onestarYX/summon/README.md

 for ContactFormer.
 Please download and unzip it in the project root directory.
 After doing that, you will get a `training/` folder with two subfolders:
 `contactformer/` and `posa/`.

+We also provide a small subset of 3D_Future for you to test.
+Please use this [link](https://drive.google.com/file/d/10teWFzqB7Z_X-Om5rmCdbN_UVUEEP9_9/view?usp=share_link) to download and unzip it at the root directory.

 ## Contact Prediction
 To generate contact label predictions for all motion sequences stored in the